How accessible is the website?

 The Swedish Food Agency invokes an exemption for disproportionate burden in accordance with § 12 in the accessibility regulations for the content described below.

 - Publications published after 23 September 2018 but before 1 January 2020 may not be fully accessible.
 From the perspective that many have a very narrow target audience, we currently consider it unreasonably burdensome to adapt all of these publications.
 However, we are working on adapting those that have a general interest and a wide audience.
+At the same time, we direct resources towards new technology that ensures that the publications can easily be adjusted for accessibility in the future, so-called e-publications.

 Content that’s not within the scope of the accessibility regulations